damiensnyder/hearts-league/README.md

 `whichPlayer` - Your place in the turn order.
 (Same format as `lead`.)

-`sloughDirection` - An integer representing which direction cards are passed this round.
+`sluffDirection` - An integer representing which direction cards are passed this round.
 1 is to the player immediately after you in the order, 2 is to the player across from you, and 3 is to the player immediately before you.

-`sloughedByYou` - A list containing the cards you have sloughed so far this game.
+`sluffedByYou` - A list containing the cards you have sluffed so far this game.

-`sloughedToYou` - A list containing the cards that were sloughed to you so far this game.
-This list is not updated until after all cards have been sloughed.
+`sluffedToYou` - A list containing the cards that were sluffed to you so far this game.
+This list is not updated until after all cards have been sluffed.

 Both functions must return the index of the card in `legalMoves` that you intend to play.
 If `legalMoves` is `[5, 4, 11]` and you wish to play the 6 of clubs, you would return 1.
 If an index not in `legalMoves` is returned, a random legal move will be selected instead.